-Let us do - 6: To know the use of water
+Activity - 5: Know the use of water

 Take a piece of sponge and try to move it in a pipe.
 It moves with some difficulty, Remove the sponge from the pipe, dip it in water and try to move it again in the pipe.
 It moves freely or smoothly (Fig 9).
 Why does it move freely?
-Water is food and it also helps the food to move easily in the digestive tract.
+Water is also food and it also helps the food to move easily in the digestive tract.
 Water helps in many other processes in our body as well.
-Hence, we must drink plenty of water.
+Hence, we must drink adequate water.

-BALANCED DIET
+1.5 BALANCED DIET